quattor/quattor.github.com/_aquilon/configuration.md

 These are the basic terms in Aquilon operations:

-* `archetype`: The highest possible grouping of hosts into distinctly seperate types.
+* `archetype`: The highest possible grouping of hosts into distinctly separate types.
 Archetypes are a bundle that expresses how to build something.
 It defines what set of templates to use (for example, what operating systems are available, etc).
 Hosts therefore require an archetype to define how they are compiled.
-* `broker`: The backend which the aq client communicates with and the owner of all object and production templates.
+* `broker`: The back-end which the `aq` client communicates with and the owner of all object and production templates.
 We'll refer to it also as `aqd`.
 * `cluster`: A group of hosts related in some way, different to an